grcecant/grcecant/README.md

+# Hi there!
-- 👋 Hi, I’m Grace!
+👋 I’m Grace!
 I'm a sophomore at Brown University studying CS.

 <!---
 - 📫 How to reach me ...